Introduction

 }

-If you enable the nightly feature you can directly call the contexti18n(new_locale);.
+If you enable the nightly feature, you can directly call the contexti18n(new_locale);.

-A non-reactive counterpart to set_locale exist: set_locale_untracked.
+A non-reactive counterpart to set_locale exists: set_locale_untracked.

-When using the cookie feature the context will set a cookie whenever the locale changes, this cookie will be used to decide what locale to use on the page load in CSR, and on request to the server in SSR by looking at the request headers.
+this cookie will be used to decide what locale to use on the page load in CSR,

-Context options
+Context Options

-Note on island
+Note on Island

 use leptos_i18n::init_i18n_context_with_options;